 Eat More Protein

 Increasing protein intake can help you feel satiated with less food and fight hunger.
-In addition, protein timing can play a small role on building muscle too.
+Furthermore, the timing of protein intake can also contribute slightly to muscle development.

-This macronutrient has a powerful effect on hunger management hormones like ghrelin and GLP-1,[1], and if you increase your protein intake from 15% to 30%, you’ll consume an average of 441 fewer calories a day.
-[2] Over 12 weeks, this comes out to a loss of 11 lbs!
+This macronutrient has a powerful effect on hunger management hormones like ghrelin and GLP-1, and if you increase your protein intake from 15% to 30%, you’ll consume an average of 441 fewer calories a day.1, 2 Over 12 weeks, this comes out to a loss of 11 lbs!

 Make sure to have a protein-heavy breakfast since it can help you opt for a smaller lunch and consume fewer calories throughout the day.
 A breakfast of eggs or quinoa will satiate you far more than bread and butter.

 Eggs, chicken breasts, Greek yogurt, lentils, and fish are healthy, versatile protein sources.
-Plus, protein plays a significant role in maintaining and building muscle
+Additionally, muscle maintenance and growth heavily rely on protein intake.

 Curb Your Carbs